Which city is cheaper, San Antonio or Saint Petersburg?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Saint Petersburg as well as San Antonio.
+Many visitors come to Saint Petersburg in the summer for the beaches and the family-friendly experiences.
 Also, most visitors come to San Antonio for the music scene and the family-friendly experiences during these months.

 Saint Petersburg is around the same temperature as San Antonio in the summer.
-The temperature in Saint Petersburg is usually 82°F (28°C) in July, and San Antonio stays around 87°F (31°C).
+The daily temperature in Saint Petersburg averages around 82°F (28°C) in July, and San Antonio fluctuates around 87°F (31°C).

 The sun comes out a lot this time of the year in San Antonio.
 People are often attracted to the plentiful sunshine in Saint Petersburg this time of the year.
 In the summer, Saint Petersburg often gets less sunshine than San Antonio.
 Saint Petersburg gets 265 hours of sunny skies this time of year, while San Antonio receives 307 hours of full sun.